mike-gimelfarb/cocoa/docs/multivariate.rst

 in candidates with good objective values.
 This history is updated periodically and values are drawn from it before each mutation and crossover operation.

-The COCOA version implements the optional external archive as described for JADE, the linear population size reduction described in the aforementioned paper, and the crossover rate repair strategy.
+The provided version implements the optional external archive as described for JADE, the linear population size reduction described in the aforementioned paper, and the crossover rate repair strategy.